Yale Center for Teaching and Learning

 Research shows that people learn more and retain the information longer when they write about it in their own words.
 If instead, students task an AI to generate texts, they won’t learn as much.
 This is why we ask them to write their own papers, homework assignments, problem sets, and coding assignments.
 This impact on learning applies across all disciplines—STEM problem sets that require explanations also depend on students’ generating language to learn more deeply.
 AI tools can also generate coding solutions, not just natural language.

-(2) Controlling the use of AI writing through surveillance or detection technology is probably not feasible.
+(2) Controlling the use of AI writing through surveillance or detection technology is not feasible.
 Turnitin has acknowledged a reliability problem with its detection tool software and Yale has not enabled this feature in Canvas.
 We believe there are more fruitful ways to engage writing processes and expectations than to rely on predictions that will probably be outpaced by further AI development.

 students speaking in class